Chapter 1# General Best Practices for eCommerce UX Audit

 Wrapping Up!

 The user experience starts with the “first impression” of your store visitors.
-Online merchants spent lots of time and money just to save their first and last opportunity to impress their shoppers when they come for the first time.
+Online merchants spend lots of time and money just to save their first and last opportunity to impress their shoppers when they come for the first time.

 You’ll definitely learn how to improve your entire website one-by-one in the upcoming chapters of our eCommerce UX audit checklist.
 But before you go for the detailed audit for each page of your website, consider optimizing your online store as shown in this guide.